-(2) The auditor who has resigned from the company shall file within a period of thirty days from the date of resignation, a statement in the prescribed form with the company and the Registrar, and in case of companies referred to in sub-section (5) of section 139, the auditor shall also file such statement with the Comptroller and Auditor-General of India, indicating the reasons and other facts as may be relevant with regard to his resignation.
+(2) The auditor who has resigned from the company shall file within a period of thirty days from the date of resignation, a statement in the prescribed form (ADT - 3) with the company and the Registrar, and in case of companies referred to in sub-section (5) of section 139, Govt. companies and companies where CAG, appoints auditor, the auditor shall also file such statement with the Comptroller and Auditor-General of India, indicating the reasons and other facts as may be relevant with regard to his resignation.